JamesBarwell/probabilitydrive.js/README.md

 Visitors to a website will often make repeated journeys through the same set of pages, or repeat the journeys made by others.
 On this basis, if we can observe where a user has been, we can make a good guess at where they will go next.

-This library will help to analyse which URLs have been visited previously and to make probabilistic predictions based on that knowledge.
+This library will help to analyse which paths have been visited previously and to make probabilistic predictions based on that knowledge.
 The accuracy of these predictions will depend upon the website in question, and the free will exhibited by its users!

 Please note that this library leaves open the choice of how data will be persisted, and therefore offers no default implementation.
 The examples given below are not sufficient to track a user's journey on their own, as data is only stored in memory and will be lost when the user navigates to another page.
 See the included example code for a simple way to persist data using the Web Storage API.